Robert Zemeckis' unproduced projects: Animated American

-Fort: Prophet of the Unexplained
+Charles Fort

-Demonologist film
+Demonologist

 On February 22, 2012, Universal Pictures announced plans for a film adaptation of Andrew Pyper’s Demonologist, with Zemeckis producing the film through ImageMovers.

-Taking Flight biopic

-On August 6, 2012, Zemeckis was set to direct the biographical crime drama Taking Flight about Colton Harris-Moore, for 20th Century Fox after David Gordon Green dropped out of the project.
-However, the film fell into development hell and its fate is unknown after Disney's acquisition of 21st Century Fox was completed.

 The Magic Catalogue

 On October 8, 2012, Disney announced that Jason Fuchs will write Chris Appelhans’s original sci-fi adventure story The Magic Catalogue and Zemeckis set to produce the film with his ImageMovers production team.

 Rose

 On August 5, 2013, Zemeckis was set to produce Nathaniel Halpern's script Rose through ImageMovers for Focus Features.

 The Execution of Noa P. Singleton

 On August 21, 2013, Zemeckis was set to produce the film adaptation of Elizabeth L. Silver’s novel The Execution of Noa P. Singleton through ImageMovers.